UIUC-ESDL/SPI2py/README.md

 https://spi2.illinois.edu/

+## How to install
+1. Clone Github repository
+2. Set up venv...
+3. Command...
+    pip install -e .

-A quick note on the setup:
+## A quick note on the setup:

 SnapPy version 3.1b1 (not released) is required to calculate the Yamada polynomials of a given spatial topology.
 SnapPy version 3.0.3 is the latest pip-installable release on PyPI.
 Version 3.1b1 is planned for release around January